im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 At the moment, we have worked with default data model, that is, we have not modified the ES indices.
 Sometimes, we will need some *"special"* field in ES.
 For instance, we might require a field that is calculated from an existing variable.
 This new field can be key to simplify the queries.

-In this case, the first step is add new properties to the index with a mapping extension.
+In this case, the first step is add new properties to the index with a mapping extension file.
 We just have to add the properties section to a new json mapping-extension file.
+You can put this file next to the previous one.

 ```json
 {